 - Bluegrass bands are what we want to see in blackboard concerts, so as a starting point the number of songs equals the number of band members.
-(If you are a solo performer you probably won’t get on, so best gather some friends before putting your name down).
+If you are a solo performer you probably won’t get on, so best gather some friends before putting your name down.
+If you can’t find any friends, members of the Back Porch Bluegrass Band may be around and happy to be your friends in the Blackboard Concert.

 - The MC is the stage manager and you must respect their decisions.